-The mature woodland however, provides good habitat for birds.
-Twenty one bird species have been recorded (App.
-4); at least six of these species were nesting on the Reserve.
-Throssell and Meenaar are the only York-Northam two nature reserves in the area on which the Chestnut-rumped Thornbill has been recorded.
-In the neighbouring Shire Toodyay this species has been described as scarce (Toodyay of Naturalists' Club 1979).
+The mature woodland, however, provides a good habitat for birds.
+Twenty-two bird species have been recorded (App.
+3); at least four of these species nest on the Reserve.
+Throssell and Meenaar are the only two nature reserves in the York-Northam area on which the Chestnut-rumped Thornbill has been recorded.
+In the neigbbouring Shire of Toodyay this species has been described as scarce (Toodyay Naturalists' Club 1979).